hemachaitanya/interviewk8s/k8s.md

 * kubectl label node <nodename> <key>=<value> --overwrite

-* above command is used
+* above command is used to change the node volues (or) labels